sunshineagoo17/nextstream/README.md

 - **Deployment**:
     - Deploy the client and server to a hosting platform.
-    - Ensure continuous deployment and integration to reflect changes in the production environment promptly.
+    - Ensure continuous deployment and integration to promptly reflect changes in the production environment.

 - **Bug Fixes**:
     - Address any issues indentified during testing or reported by users.